-'Estimates by Lux Research, an independent research and advisory firm, suggest that the global industry for energy storage could be worth $100billion in the next few years.'
+'Estimates by Lux Research, an independent research and advisory firm, suggest that the global industry for energy storage could be worth $100billion in the next few years,' he adds.

 'When the energy industry was first privatised, energy companies were overwhelmingly full of engineers and scientists,' notes Asif Rehmanwala, group commercial director at Ecotricity, a green electricity company that invests profits from customers' bills in renewable technology.

 'But over the last decade, the balance has become tilted towards graduates with commercial skills,' he adds, highlighting the variety of careers that are on offer in the sector.
 The industry needs £200billion of investment to renew generating capacity from a range of sources including wind, solar, biomass, gas and nuclear.

 Starting salaries will vary from £19,000 to £28,000 depending on the job type

 'There is now a skills shortage for all types of engineers (from general mechanical, design and environmental engineers to more specific wind energy engineers) and scientists such as ecologists, as well as those with design and technical skills, including landscape and wind analysts,' says Asif.
 'Starting salaries will vary from £19,000 to £28,000 depending on the job type, company and location.'

 Ecotricity is an example of the many smaller energy companies challenging the so-called big six traditional suppliers - and these firms provide a range of opportunities for talented graduates.